 Parameter Description Configuration Method

-Specifies the user type.
+User Type Specifies the user type.
+Default: Administrator Note: To enable the user type, Web User Interface

-Default: Administrator

-User Type Note: To enable the user type, you need to select User for this parameter.
-Web User Interface
+you need to select User for this parameter.

 User Mode Enables or disables the user mode.

 Default: Disabled Web User Interface

 Note: It is only applicable to the user mode.
-The administrator mode is enabled by default.
-Web oser interface
+The administrator mode is enabled by default. web oser interface

 User Password Configures a password for the Web User Interface

 Parameter Description Configuration Method

-user to access the menus or log

-into the web user interface.
+user to access the menus or log into the web user interface.

 Note: It can only be configured

 when the user mode is enabled.

 The endpoint supports ASCII

 characters 32-126(0x20-0x7E) in

 passwords.
 You can leave the

 password blank.

-To configure user mode via the web user interface:
+To configure user mode via web user interface: